guildai/guildai/guild/tests/run-impl.md

 Attempt to run an operation in the background on Windows.

     >>> run("guild run pass.py --background -y")  # doctest: +WINDOWS_ONLY
-    Run in background is not supported on Windows.
+    guild: Run in background is not supported on Windows.
     <exit 1>

-    >>> run("guild run pass.py --pidfile not0used -y")  # doctest: +WINDOWS_ONLY
+    >>> run("guild run pass.py --pidfile notused -y")  # doctest: +WINDOWS_ONLY
-    Run in background is not supported on Windows.
+    guild: Run in background is not supported on Windows.
     <exit 1>